Candace B. Ford

 Candace is a regular volunteer for the Baton Rouge Bar Foundation Pro Bono Project.
-She has been a dependable and consistent volunteer for outreach activities including Thirst for Justice, Ask-A-Lawyer and the new COVID-19 Legal Hotline.
+She has been a dependable and consistent volunteer for outreach activities including Thirst for Justice, Ask-A-Lawyer, and the new COVID-19 Legal Hotline.

-A native of Shreveport, Louisiana, Candace enjoys participating in community service; traveling and spending time with her husband, Aaron V. Ford Jr. and daughter Erin; and taking her beagle, Bentlee’, to the dog park.
+A native of Shreveport, Louisiana, Candace enjoys participating in community service; traveling and spending time with her husband, Aaron V. Ford Jr., and daughter, Erin; and taking her beagle, Bentleé, to the dog park.

 Southern University Law Center, J.D., magna cum laude, 2017

 Northwestern State University, B.A., Criminal Justice, summa cum laude, 2013